burakdede/tech-papers-read/amazon-dynamo/notes.md

 - dynamodb is eventually consistent and eventually part is coming from how replication works internally.
 - put() replication happen asynchronously and before all replicas have the data client may already get the response. so subsequent get() calls may return out of date data.
-- amazon services works under these conditions /  it is ok for shopping cart surface that old items to resurface as long as writes are still there & operational.
+- amazon services works under these conditions /  it is ok for shopping cart service that old items to resurface as long as writes are still there & operational. (at most they sell extra item and say sorry & refund)
-- dynamo uses Vector Clocks for this purpose, it is basically node -> counter mapping and allow to understand causality. (which caused which one or which one is a result of which kind of questions)
+- dynamo uses Vector Clocks for this purpose, it is basically node -> counter mapping and allow to understand causality.
 - So each node will increment their counter (or timestamp)
 - As a result of get() we may get list of vector clocks for historical events.
 - if all counters on one vector clock is less than or equal the other first one is ancestor of second and can be ignored